mghirmay/SnoreDoctorDemo/README.md

 Question:

+this project is aimed to analyse snoring and helping people to quit snoring.  you can help me to make the app to a great product.

 i am creating a sleep analysis app. i want analyse the sleeping attitude of a customer. i am using the Apple SoundFramework, Chart, Recorder, CoreData to save the raw data.